DenisMutinda/quotes-popper/README.md

 - [ ] Add more qoutes.
 - [ ] Randomise the qoute picked.

 ## Future plans

-- [ ] Can use this as form of my To-Do List.
+- [ ] Can use this to form the skeleton of my To-Do List.